Survivor portrait Hanna

-Hanna Torre
+Survivor Portrait Hanna Torre

 The human spirit has an amazing capacity to overcome adversity.
+Portraits of the everyday survivors that live amongst us.

 Resilience.
 Smile.
-LOVE.
+Love.

 Resilience - I have faced a lot of trauma, tragedy & stress but I continually grow & become stronger because of it.
 All of it has made me the person I am today.